jiasong18/Ant-Media-Server-Wiki/Quick-Start.md

 If you want to try Community Edition, you can download at [github.com](https://github.com/ant-media/Ant-Media-Server) After the download, you will have a compressed file that contains the Ant Media Server.

+You can download Community Edition from [Releases](https://github.com/ant-media/Ant-Media-Server/releases) and Enterprise Edition on your account at [antmedia.io](https://antmedia.io) after you get a license on [antmedia.io](https://antmedia.io)

 ### 2. Install your Ant Media Server

 Open a terminal and go to the directory where you download the Ant Media Server.